smallhadroncollider/cmt/roadmap.md

 - Should search up directories to find .cmt
 - Should support ~/.cmt for global option
 - Add comments to .cmt
+- pre-commit errors don't get displayed at all
+    > Probably need to show stderr in some cases?